 Various style manuals and writing guides have been acquired for your reference here in the Center.
 Below is a listing of those manuals and guides:

 General Writing Resources

 Thesis Format Guidelines

-The School of Arts and Sciences has developed guidelines for students preparing theses in art, biology, english, geology, history, political science, political science/public administration, and psychology.
-This document can be obtained from the Dean's office or from your advisor.
+The School of Arts and Sciences has developed guidelines for students preparing theses in art, biology, English, geology, history, political science, political science/public administration, and psychology.
+Click on the link below to access the Arts and Sciences Thesis Guidelines.
+This document can also be obtained from the Dean's office or from your advisor.

 Thesis Formatting in Word

-If you need personal assistance with a writing assignment, contact the Graduate Student Center.
+If you need personal assistance with a writing assignment, contact the Graduate Student Center at 432-837-8247.